shakib-nem/kitchen-surfaces-AD/README.md

 # kitchen-surfaces-AD
 Anomaly Detection on Diverse Kitchen Surfaces: A Case Study Using Industry Data

+You can find the full Master thesis report under Master_Thesis.pdf

 ## Abstract

 Anomaly detection is crucial for maintaining quality control in industrial manufacturing,